ntop/ntopng/doc/src/alerts/flow_checks.rst

 In case of files analysis whether they contain embedded files or scripts, and the entropy scores.

-The file entropy score, which measure the randomness of data and is used to find encrypted malware, and the entropy distribution also clearly show that a portion/size of the file is not what it should be.
+The file entropy score, which measure the randomness of data and is used to find encrypted malware, and the entropy distribution also clearly shows that a portion/size of the file is not what it should be.
 Further analysis proves that this file contains a new form of malware that passed undetected by existing security measures and was responsible for the infected systems.

 Alert is sent when suspicious entropy is seen.